mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 #### 30:31

 Another example is [that Dogen Zenji] talks about *everydayness*, everyday mind.
 What is everyday mind?
 Everyday mind.
 We know [it] pretty well.
-But he says (in *Shinjin Gakudo*: “Studying the Way with Body and Mind”) that everyday mind is quite different from our understanding.
+But he says (in *Shinjin Gakudō*: “Studying the Way with Body and Mind”) that everyday mind is quite different from our understanding.
 He says:

 > Everyday mind is everyday mind throughout this world and other worlds.
 Yesterday lept from that [place]; today comes from that place.
 When you go, the whole world goes.
 When you come, the whole earth comes.
 The gate of this everydayness [is] opening and closing at the moment; the gate[s] of myriad, myriad beings are opening and closing at the moment.